 Last year I planted Allium "Globemaster"; a 32" tall show stopper with fabulous purple spheres of tiny star-shaped flowers that reach up to 8" in diameter.
 When spent, I cut the dried heads with long stems and enjoy them in my dining room year round.
 This month, I added 20 mixed Allium bulbs to a south-facing bed for vertical spring interest.
 While not edible, they definitely spice up my garden!

 The Halifax Seed Company uses ornamental allium en masse as a foundation planting along Kane Street where they are a neighbourhood favorite.
 Dalhousie University's Truro Campus has a large garden showcasing them as well.
 You can walk by either garden in late spring/early summer and indulge in the floral architecture offered by these easy-to-grow plants.
-Both gardens use them intermixed with lower growing plants to conceal dying foliage once the leaves are spent.
+Both gardens use them intermixed with lower growing plants to conceal dying foliage once they are spent.

 Carefully separate the full bulb into cloves, leaving the papery coating on.